ZohrehYousefzadeh/DL/README.md

 <br><br>
 ## BERT
-stands for Bi-directional Encoder Representation from Transformers is designed to pre-train deep bidirectional representations from unlabeled texts by jointly conditioning on both left and right context in all layers.
+BERT stands for Bi-directional Encoder Representation from Transformers is designed to pre-train deep bidirectional representations from unlabeled texts by jointly conditioning on both left and right context in all layers.
 The pretrained BERT model can be fine-tuned with just one additional output layer (in many cases) to create state-of-the-art models.
 This model can use for a wide range of NLP tasks, such as question answering and language inference, and so on without substantial task-specific architecture modification.

 ![BERT INPUTS](https://res.cloudinary.com/m3hrdadfi/image/upload/v1595158991/kaggle/bert_inputs_w8rith.png)